movsim/movsim/README.md

     git clone https://github.com/movsim/movsim.git

 Install [Java](http://www.java.com/en/download/manual.jsp), if you do not already have it.
-You need at least version 6 of Java (JRE 1.6 or higher).
+You need at least version 7 of Java (JRE 1.7).

 Install [Apache Maven] (http://maven.apache.org/download.html).
 Maven is the software build and management tool that is used to build MovSim.